genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 **Real-World Examples:**
 - **Getty Images vs. Stability AI:** Getty alleges that its copyrighted images were used without permission, sparking major legal disputes.
 - **US Copyright Office Decisions:** Recent rulings have denied copyright for fully AI-generated works, emphasizing the need for human authorship.
-- **Shutterstock’s Licensing Deal:** An example of a proactive approach where a content provider licenses its data to an AI firm in exchange for royalties.
+- **Shutterstock's Licensing Deal:** An example of a proactive approach where a content provider licenses its data to an AI firm in exchange for royalties.

----

-## 2. Economy & Labor Market
+## 3. Economic & Labor Market Impacts

-**Scope:** The macro-economic and workforce implications of AI adoption, including job displacement, productivity gains, income inequality, and the emergence of new industries.
+**Scope:** AI's effects on the job market, income distribution, and economic growth.

 ### Job Disruption & Creation
 **Description:**